About Me

 Method:

 • Put the chickpeas into a mixing bowl and mash with a fork or potato masher.
+Use a stick blender if the canned ones are a bit firm.
+You can put them in a blender, but they are a complete pain to clean out!

 • To present the hummus attractively, scrape it into a crockery bowl, smooth it down and then make little ridges with a fork.
 Dribble olive oil over the top and then sprinkle with paprika.
+Or chop some fresh parsley and sprinkle it over the top.

 Variations: